polarisxb/sql-mcp/SECURITY.md

 ## Reporting a Vulnerability
 Please do not open public issues for security problems.

-Email: security@invalid.example (replace with project email) or use GitHub Security Advisory to report privately.
+Email: 3230431674@qq.com (security contact) or use GitHub Security Advisory to report privately.

 Provide:
 - Affected version and environment